dentarg/auth0-blog/_posts/2016-12-19-introduction-to-progressive-web-apps-push-notifications-part-3.markdown

 ```

-This code above checks the browser to determine whether push notification is supported.
+This code checks the browser to determine whether push notification is supported.
 Now, it's paramount that the service worker has to be registered and ready before you can even try to subscribe a user to receive push notifications.
 So, the code above also checks if the service worker is ready and gets the subscription of the user.

 ```js